New York-based art director Larry Mayorga suggests 12 ways you can get the graphic design job you're looking for.

 Truth is, though, that life has a habit of not following neat narratives, and what worked for one person doesn't always work for another.
 However, that doesn't mean there aren't broad lessons to be learned.
 Some pieces of advice will almost always come in handy - whether you're a design student, recent graduate or simply starting out to get into the field.

-In this article, I'll look at 10 common ways to turn your dream of a successful career in graphic design into reality.
+In this article, I'll look at some common ways to turn your dream of a successful career in graphic design into reality.
 These aren't mutally exclusive: quite the opposite, in fact.
 Pursue as many of these avenues as possible, with vigour, passion and determination, and you stand a far greater chance of getting to where you want to be.

 - Looking for a job in graphic design?
 Check the Creative Bloq jobs board